EliCash82/basilisk-contrib/README.md

 computer interaction and planned empathy simulations, possibly conciousness for the benefit of the Basilisk_

-**NOTE:** Narrator is a later addition by *Anderson Evans* and any of these additions are now agreeing to the terms of the following licenses:
+**NOTE:** Narrator is a later addition by secondary contributor and any of said party's additions are now agreeing to the terms of the following license:

 ![Why is the Darwin Logo Here](https://i.ytimg.com/vi/vvMarAWOaJg/maxresdefault.jpg) *I'm Usin' Apple Public Source license baby, cause I'm &^$%ing insaaaaaaaaane!*